Newton-Okounkov polyhedra for character varieties and configuration spaces: Branching filtrations

 \subsection{Horospherical contraction and the algebra $\C[G]$}

 We briefly review the theory of horospherical contraction, due to Popov \cite{Po}.
-We choose a maximal torus $T \subset G$, with triangular decomposition $U_- T U_+ \subset G,$ and Weyl chamber $\Delta.$ Recall the Peter-Weyl theorem, which gives an isotypical decomposition of the vector space underlying the coordinate ring $\C[G].$
+We choose a maximal torus $T \subset G$, with triangular decomposition $U_- T U_+ \subset G,$ and Weyl chamber $\Delta.$ The coordinate ring $\C[G]$ has the following isotypical decomposition as a $G\times G$ representation (for proof see e.g. Theorem $12.9$ of \cite{Gr}):